UWB Channel Models

 Environment-specific parameterization of the above steps

-First, this example sequentially illustrates each component of the UWB channel model.
-Next, in the end of this example, an aggregate
+The example sequentially illustrates each component of the UWB channel model.
+In Environment Comparison an aggregate

 uwbChannel object is used to implement all aspects of the UWB channel model with a single command.